subsquid/docs/docs/evm-indexing/context-interfaces.md

 ---
 sidebar_position: 30
 description: >-
-  Transform the data in batches
+  BatchContext interfaces for EVM
 ---

-# Data mapping
+# BatchContext for EVM

-`EvmBatchProcessor` assumes single batch handler via the `processor.run()` method:
+`EvmBatchProcessor` assumes a single user-defined batch handler via the `processor.run()` method:
 ```ts
 processor.run<Store>(db: Database<Store>, batchHandler: (ctx: BatchContext<Store>) => Promise<void>)
 ```

-The batch handler ingests the incoming archive data stored in `ctx.block`, transforms it, and persists using the `ctx.store` interface.
+This single batch handler repeatedly ingests the archive data in batches stored in `ctx.blocks`, transforms the batch and persists to the target database using the `ctx.store` interface.

 ## `BatchContext` interface